ratabora/RealTimeSearchAndAnalytics/03-installing-solr/README.md

 ### Start Solr!

 To start the Solr server, go to the example directory that you created using the bash or some other Unix command shell and run the start jar.
+Everything needed to run Solr is already included in the download, so starting Solr is as simple as the following command:

     java -jar start.jar